ShayHall/shayhall.gihub.io/journal-week-1.md

     </ol>
   </li>
 </ol>

-_-Note: I find it helpful to have a framework of the overall picture so that I don't get (as) lost along the way.
+I find it helpful to have a framework of the overall picture so that I don't get (as) lost along the way.
 This list is my attempt to organize the landscape that we are traversing.
 I know I don't know all of this yet, and some of this probably isn't categorized accurately, but I have a map to start from.
 This cartography will be drawn as I walk across the landscape, like discovering the map on Old School NES The Legend of Zelda._

+### The Quest to Conquer FEE
+As I began this quest to the kingdom of Front-End Engineering, we were equipped with the most basic tool for the journey.
+This tool is the idea of **_Values_**.
+Everything in the world of JavaScript has a value, whether it's `1,000,000,000` or `null`, `undefined` or `Infinity`, a function, object or model.

+With the wisdom of knowing that all things have value, I begin to learn and practice utilizing some of the basic tools for extracting value from this strange and magical land.
+These tools are called **_Types_**.
+As any beginner, I began with the most basic, primitive types: null, Boolean, Number, and String.

+After gaining some comfort with these tools, I began the long process of putting these tools (along with a few others) to use in more complex ways.
+My arsenal was growing in size and strength.
+I needed some ways to collect my values and more effectively deploy my types.
+And so I began to learn about Containers like Objects and Arrays.
+Now there are ways to store values and draw from them in logical ways.
+These dictionaries and lists will prove useful down the road.

+**_Functions_** were the next most important trick to learn.
+Functions can do amazing things when combined with the power of values and types.
+By defining and then invoking functions, I began to learn how to master Control Structure.
+The Rule of Sequential Operation was a guide to altering control flow with loops, functions, conditions, and operator precedence.
+It seemed as if I might one day be unstoppable.

+I can only see so far ahead on this journey, but I know **_Literals_** are somewhere up ahead.
+I can't worry about that right now, because I am trying to navigate my next steps with DOM as the landscape opens up into browser windows, `index.html`s and other new and exciting adventures.